Accessibility statement

 Overview

-Sean’s research concerns, broadly, the transfer of ownership of personal property.
-He approaches this fundamental issue by examining the interconnections of forms and methods of ownership and control of personal, real and intellectual property drawing on multiple disciplinary and methodological foundations.
-He has expertise in title conflicts (particularly comparative analysis with United States law), the historical development of commercial law, and the interface between goods and intellectual property.
-He also has a longstanding interest in radical property practices, and his work on freeganism has been cited widely across disciplinary boundaries and has attracted media and other interest.
+My research concerns, broadly, the transfer of ownership of personal property.
+I approach this fundamental issue by examining the interconnections of forms and methods of ownership and control of personal, real and intellectual property drawing on multiple disciplinary and methodological foundations.
+I have expertise in title conflicts (particularly comparative analysis with United States law), the historical development of commercial law, and the interface between goods, intellectual property, and land.
+I also have a longstanding interest in radical property practices, and my work on freeganism and waste has been cited widely across disciplinary boundaries and has attracted media and other interest.

-Recently his work has concentrated on two areas of growing importance: circular economy, and smart technology.
-His analysis of law and circular economics is the first in the field; he takes a rather sceptical view of the legal implications of circular economics on the ownership and use of goods.
-He has also published work examining the interface between sales law and smart technologies; again, he is critical of the possible implications for ownership of goods.
+Recently my work has concentrated on two areas of growing importance: circular economy, and smart technology.
+My analyses of law and circular economics was amongst the first in the field (and was the first considering English and Welsh law and circular economy); I have a rather sceptical view of the legal implications of circular economics on the ownership and use of goods.
+I have also published work examining the interface between sales law and smart technologies; again, I am critical of the possible implications for ownership of goods.

-Sean’s work has been cited judicially, by the Law Commission, and the Scottish Law Commission.
-He is a member of the advisory board to the Everyday Cyborgs project (LINK), and of the Secured Transactions Law Reform Project (LINK).
+My work has been cited judicially, by the Law Commission, and the Scottish Law Commission.
+I am a member of the advisory board to the Everyday Cyborgs project (Professor Muireanne Quigley), and of the advisory board to the Commercial Code project (Professor Gerard McMeel KC).
+I have also been a member of the Secured Transactions Law Reform Project (LINK).

 Publications